 Slightly stiff this pup-at-heart,

 I had been trying for many years to write a poem about the boarding school girlfriend, who started me off writing, in 1972.
 One day in 1980 she turned up, out of the blue….for just a few hours.
 I never heard from or saw her ever again…until someone kind found her online for me in recent years.

-unassuaged guilt, how far can a sinner fall?
+unassuaged guilt, how far can this sinner fall?

 Old school friends, we readily agree to meet:

-your mini skirt admired on that city street;
+your mini skirt much-admired on that city street;

-many mementos devoured in a dimly lit cafe,
+many mementos we devoured in a dimly lit cafe,

-time significant spent – much to ask and say.
+significant that time spent – much to ask and say.

-long your silence, I still yearn second chance –
+too long your silence, I yearn a second chance –